tamidy/creative-coding/README.md

 # creative-coding
-This repository contains Creative Coding sketches.
+This repository contains my Sun and Moon sketch.
-This sketch draws the change in the sky between day and night.